-This policy sets out the procedure for authorising candidates to sit as deputy High Court judges under section 9(1) of the Senior Courts Act 1981.
+This policy sets out the procedure for selection of candidates for authorisation to act as judges of the High Court under section 9(1) of the Senior Courts Act 1981.

 The Commission agreed the section 9(1) policy in 2014 following changes introduced by the Crime and Courts Act 2013.